esp32-sleep-modes

 Sleep Modes are strategies used to minimize energy consumption in electronic devices when they are not actively performing tasks.

-These modes allow for significantly reduced energy consumption, which is crucial for applications that run on batteries or are permanently connected.
+These modes allow for significantly reducing energy consumption, which is crucial for battery-powered applications or devices that are permanently connected.

 When we enter a Sleep mode, at some point we will need to return to “normal” mode.
 For this, there are several ways to “wake up” the ESP32.
 We call these events Wake-Up Sources.

-There is a lot of outdated information about this in tutorials on the internet.
-If you have any doubts, consult the official documentation from the manufacturer.
+There is a lot of obsolete information on this topic in tutorials on the internet.
+If in doubt, consult the manufacturer’s official documentation.

 Sleep Modes in the ESP32

 The ESP32 has two Sleep modes.
-Combined with the “normal” (active) mode, there are three possible operating modes.
+Added to the “normal” (active) mode, there are three possible operating modes.

 ⚡ Active Mode

-This is the “normal” mode where everything is connected.
+This is the normal mode where everything is connected and powered on.
 The CPU, RAM, and all peripherals are active.

-The ESP32 is doing its tasks, processing data, with WiFi and BT enabled.
+The ESP32 is doing its thing, processing data, and with WiFi and BT enabled.

 🔋 Light Sleep Mode

-When returning to normal mode, the ESP32 continues its execution at the same point in the program it was at, preserving memory.
+When returning to normal mode, the ESP32 resumes execution at the same point in the program it was at, preserving memory.

 💤 Deep Sleep Mode

-Deep Sleep mode is much more aggressive.
-It is almost like turning off and on the ESP32.
+The Deep Sleep mode is much more aggressive.
+It is almost like turning the ESP32 off and on.

-The CPUs, RAM, and digital peripherals are turned off.
+The CPUs, RAM, and digital peripherals are powered down.
 Only the RTC remains active.

 When returning to normal mode, the ESP32 starts from the beginning of the program.
-Everything we had saved in memory is lost.
+Everything we had stored in memory is lost.

 WakeUp Sources

-WakeUp Sources are also the most important part of entering Sleep mode.
+WakeUp Sources are also the most important part for entering Sleep mode.
 They are the available ways to wake up from Sleep mode.

-By default, the ESP32 will deactivate all peripherals, except those that we specify as WakeUp Sources.
+By default, the ESP32 will deactivate all peripherals, except those we specify as a WakeUp Source.
 That is, the final state and consumption of the ESP32 will depend on the WakeUp Sources we define.

-The WakeUp Sources that are available in both Deep Sleep and Light Sleep modes are the following.
+The WakeUp Sources available in both modes, Deep Sleep and Light Sleep, are the following.

 • Timer